RESCUE ADVICE

 If you find an injured or orphaned possum or glider:

 We often receive calls regarding possums who have taken up residence in peoples roof cavities, sheds and other strange places.
 We are unable to relocate these possums, as the vast majority of possums die after being translocated from their territory.
-Instead, consider putting a possum box up for them.
+You will need to get the possum’s entry point fixed so the possum cannot re-enter.
+By law, the possum will be released in the same area.

-Due to habitat loss, possums sometimes resort to living in roofs or chimneys of houses, garages or sheds.
 If a possum has made its home in your roof, follow these steps to remove the possum and ensure that it does not return.

 1. Provide an alternative home for the possum by constructing a sturdy, weatherproof see our page How to Build a Possum Box.